 Yes!
 Brussels sprouts are extremely healthy.
 Loaded with vitamins C and K (among others), Brussels sprouts also contain lots of fiber and antioxidants, combat inflammation, and contain omega-3 fatty acids.

-- Stirring the Brussels sprouts.
-Don’t stir your sprouts!
+Stirring the Brussels sprouts.
+Only stir your sprouts once!
 Leaving them to cook as-is on the sheet pan gives them enough time to brown.
-Stirring could interrupt the process.
+Stirring too much could interrupt the process.

 Luckily, we are avoiding all of this.
 By baking the Brussels sprouts on a sheet pan at a high temperature, this roasted Brussels sprouts recipe bakes up crisp, cooked, and tasty.

-Love Brussels sprout recipes?
+Love homey winter vegetables?
+Get the recipe for fancy mashed potatoes; they go great with Brussels sprouts.
 You’ll also enjoy these earthy vegetable dishes:

 - Alice Waters’s Long-Cooked Broccoli